 SAS numeric functions for performing mathematical operations

-There are mathematical functions that you can use in SAS to perform operations such as finding the absolute values, square root, log and so on.
+You can use mathematical functions in SAS to perform operations such as finding the absolute values, square root, log, etc.

 ABS